 In June 2005, a branch was opened in Gun Barrel City in a leased facility.
 A permanent home for our Gun Barrel operation was opened in September 2006.
 The new branch bank, located on Main Street (Hwy 334), is an attractive facility that was welcomed by community residents and city leaders.
 The Gun Barrel City branch continues to grow.

-The newest branch opened in Corsicana on May 23rd located at 811 N. Main Street.
-Construction of the permanent building will be completed in early fall 2018 and will be located at 1600 W.2nd.
+The Corsicana branch was opened on May 23, 2015 in a leased facility located at 811 N. Main Street.
+The permanent home of the Corsicana operation was opened in October of 2018 and is located at 1600 W.2nd.
 Avenue.

 Today, First State Bank of Athens has assets that total more than $701 million.
 Bank employees take great pride in being involved members of the communities where they live and work.